Cray-HPE/docs-csm/operations/firmware/FAS_Update_iLO5_2.78.md

 If more than one image is returned, use the image record with the largest semantic firmware version.

-If no image record is returned, the v2.78 FAS RPM needs to be downloaded and loaded into FAS using the [Load Firmware from RPM or ZIP file](FAS_Admin_Procedures.md#load-firmware-from-rpm-or-zip-file) procedure.
+If no image record is returned, the `v2.78` FAS RPM needs to be downloaded and loaded into FAS using the [Load Firmware from RPM or ZIP file](FAS_Admin_Procedures.md#load-firmware-from-rpm-or-zip-file) procedure.

 ## Upgrade iLO 5 firmware to version 2.78

-Firmware can be updated using the FAS Update Script OR using a json file and running FAS from the Cray CLI.
+Firmware can be updated using the FAS Update Script OR using a `json` file and running FAS from the Cray CLI.

 ### [Using the FAS Update Script](FASUpdate_Script.md)

-Using the imageID from the output (in the example '6fc274ee-6e7c-4b99-8954-4f0f31f03a18') run the FAS Update Script (`ncn-mw#`).
+Using the `imageID` from the output (in the example `6fc274ee-6e7c-4b99-8954-4f0f31f03a18`) run the FAS Update Script (`ncn-mw#`).

 ```bash